gao-hongnan/omniverse/_sources/dsa/searching_algorithms/binary_search/concept.md

 For the recursive binary search:

 -   Each time we make a recursive call, we essentially halve the input size.
--   At most, we would need to make $\log n$ recursive calls (since we are dividing by 2 each time) before we either find our target or exhaust the list.
+-   At most, we would need to make $\log N$ recursive calls (since we are dividing by 2 each time) before we either find our target or exhaust the list.
 -   Each of these calls gets pushed onto the call stack.